samrosin/dscap/data-application/README.md

   Note that the original data are not included in this repository.
 * results/: When running the code, the results (including tables and figures) will be saved here.

-Each of thise directories contains its own README file.
+These directories contain their own README files.
 The Makefile allows one to run all Rscripts in the correct order by running `make all` in the console.

 ## Reproducibility